Your Guide to the Best Koh Phangan Beaches in 2025

 This place is special.
 There’s a sand bar that connects Mae Haad beach to a tiny island called Koh Ma.
 It’s super Instagram-worthy and one of the best spots to go snorkeling.
 Just check the tides—sometimes the sand bar disappears underwater!

 The beach itself is popular and a bit more commercial than others on the island.
 You can rent an umbrella and chairs for 250 THB (around $7 USD / €6.50 EUR).
-That’s not common on Koh Phangan, but trust me, it’s worth visiting—especially if you love swimming and watching underwater life in the coral reef (more on that later when we talk about snorkeling spots).
+That’s not common on Koh Phangan, but trust me, it’s worth visiting—especially if you love swimming and watching underwater life in the coral reef.

 Yep, it’s party central during Full Moon Parties.
 But other times?
 It’s actually stunning!
 Long stretches of fine white sand, crystal clear waters, and hardly any people.
 Perfect for morning swims or beach walks.